Hiring San Diego Marijuana Lawyer

 Many people may be surprised to learn that there are still a variety of charges that someone can face involving marijuana, which commonly involve crimes of trafficking or distribution.
 There are numerous ways for these crimes to be committed, which we will discuss in greater detail below.

 If you have been charged with any type of marijuana-related crime in the state of California, contact the Law Office of Vikas Bajaj, APC as soon as possible.
-You will be able to schedule a free initial consultation, where you will be able to speak directly with an experienced legal professional about the circumstances of your arrest and charges.
+You will be able to schedule an initial consultation, where you will be able to speak directly with an experienced legal professional about the circumstances of your arrest and charges.
 We have a history of cases where we have successfully defended clients against many different marijuana charges, and during your consultation, we can talk about these past cases and how they are similar or different to your own.